kasemsit/269382/intro.md

-# 269382 Data Analytics for Non-IT Majors
+# 269382 Data Analytics for Non-IT

 ```{tableofcontents}